 Despite the numerous discussions and attempts to differentiate the clinical and technical semantics of “health concern” (clinical) and “health concern tracking” (technical), the confusions persist with no or little sign of resolution.
 A harmonized approach to view these two perspectives is required to address the semantic confusion.

 In Figure X, the clinical perspective of “health concern” is represented by any “health condition” assessed to be a health concern (for example, by the provider or patient).
+A patient’s health condition may evolve over time, for example, from coughs to upper respiratory tract infection, to bronchopneumonia to acute respiratory failure.
 The Health Concern Name takes on the name of the condition as assigned by the provider/patient at the time of the observation and evaluation.
+A set of health goals and associated interventions may be formulated to manage the health conditions as they evolve over time.
+The related health concerns, their associated health goals and interventions are “connected” (and hence trackable) by the “health concern” class in this diagram.

+It is important to note that any risks identified in relation to the health condition (e.g. risk of pneumonia from upper respiratory tract infection in susceptible patient) and/or intervention (e.g. risk of adverse drug reactions to medications) may be assessed as health concern(s) that need to be monitor and mitigation strategies planned/implemented.

 The technical perspective of “health concern [tracking]” is represented by the “health concern” class in Figure X. This “health concern” class has no semantic beyond its ability to group and track a set of related health conditions assessed as health concerns and related information.